md-zaman/kubernetes/Notes.md

 User will write the ingress and load balancing companies will create the ingress 'controllers' and they will place their ingress controllers on github k8s page and they will provide the steps on how to install this ingress controllers using helm charts or any other way.
 As for user, after you have created the ingress resource, you also have to deploy ingress controllers and a user can choose which ingress controller he wants to use.
-So basically ingress in a load balancer and some times it is LB + API Gateway also.
+So basically ingress is a load balancer and some times it is LB + API Gateway also.
 In real life you have to deploy the Nginx controller in your k8s cluster after that you will create ingress resource depending upon the capabilities that you need so suppose if you need path based routing, you will create one type of ingress, if you need TLS based you will create another type of ingress, if you need host based you will create another type of ingress.
 The one time thing of devops engineer is to choose which ingress controller they want to use - which load balancer they want to user- it can be nginx it can be f5.
 After the decision they can go to their respective github page and install the their controller and after that in their cluster they can create their desired service.
 1 service, 2 service, 10 service they will only write the ingress resource.
-Ingress is not 1 to 1 mapping, you can create one ingress and pay 100s of services.
+Ingress is not 1 to 1 mapping, you can create one ingress and route 100s of services.
 So ingress is solving 2 problems:
     a.
 Enterprise level LB capabilities
     b.
 Cloud providers were charging for each and every IP addresses